hexarobi/stand-lua-auto-updater/README.md

 #### Example multiple files

 Example from HornSongs, loading many `*.horn` files into the store folder.
+If the file isn't used at startup time you can set `auto_restart=false` to avoid restarting after an update.
+These horn files are only used when a player selects them, so I set `auto_restart=false`.

 ```lua
 local included_songs = {